hartzogw/AskRowdy-Jekyll/_posts/graduation/2022-5-3-cs690(non-thesis)-project.md

 <h3> CS 690 - Graduate Project for non-thesis students</h3>

-Graduate Project is *0 credit mandatory* course for **non-thesis students** who are doing purely coursework.
+Graduate Project is *0 credit mandatory* course and is important for CPT , applicable to **non-thesis students** who are doing purely coursework.

 **The learning outcomes for grad project are:**